 50% of the payment is due upon the signing of the contract, and the other 50% is due once the system has passed

 50) When can you start?

-Your system instillation will be determined by the Option One Solar work load and parts availability.
-The normal start time from signing of the contract is about 6 weeks.
+Your system installation will be determined by the Option One Solar workload and parts availability.
+The normal start time from the signing of the contract is about 6 weeks.
 You will be given a more specific time at contract signing.

 51) How long will it take to install?

-Installed Solar Systems are inspected by our Option One Solar Electrician, your Parish Codes Division and your Utility
+Installed solar systems are inspected by our Option One Solar Electricians, your Parish Codes Division, and your Utility